ak47man08/ghosty-todo/README.md

 - **Python 3.6 or higher** - [Download Python](https://www.python.org/downloads/)
 - No external dependencies!
 Pure Python.
-- MS Store Powershell is also recommended.
+- Powershell is also recommended.

 Check if Python is installed:
 ```bash